aws/karpenter-provider-aws/designs/v1beta1-full-changelist.md

 ```
 securityGroupSelectorTerms:
 - id: abc-123
-  name: default-secuirty-group # Not the same as the name tag
+  name: default-security-group # Not the same as the name tag
   tags:
     key: value
-# Selectors are ORed
+# Selector Terms are ORed
 - id: abc-123
   name: custom-security-group # Not the same as the name tag
   tags: